Analyzers

 Purpose: Analyze macOS applications for dynamic library hijacking vulnerabilities

 The MITRE ATT&CK Analyzer leverages YARA-based scanning with modular, cross-platform capabilities that inspect both the filesystem and live process memory.
-The analyzer relies on rule sets maintained by the Binalyze DFIR Lab and augmented by curated open-source YARA rules.
+The analyzer relies on rule sets maintained by the Binalyze threat hunting team and augmented by curated open-source YARA rules.

-There are some limitations implemented for performance optimizations:
+There are some limitations implemented for performance optimization:

-MITRE ATT&CK Analyzer does not scan the entire drive.
+On Windows, MITRE ATT&CK Analyzer does not scan the entire drive.
 It scans a preconfigured list of directories on the system, where 99% of malware has historically been found.
-To scan the entire drive, users can use our Triage/Hunt module.
+To scan the entire drive, users can use the Triage/Hunt module.

 The file size limit is 250MB.